 - BC9 This Exposure Draft is a continuation of the planned phased approach to extending application of the IASB Conceptual Framework for Financial Reporting to Australian entities.
-The proposals in this Exposure Draft extend the applicability of the Conceptual Framework to include also private sector and public sector not-forprofit entities.
-The proposals in this Exposure Draft are expected to bring a majority of Australian entities under the aegis of the same conceptual framework documents for guiding and developing accounting policies. - BC10 In addition to superseding the Framework for the Preparation and Presentation of Financial Statements, when applicable, the Conceptual Framework also supersedes SAC 1 Definition of the Reporting Entity.
-Consistent with its phased approach to reviewing the Australian financial reporting framework to improve the quality of reporting by Australian entities, this Exposure Draft also proposes changes to AASB 1057 Application of Australian Accounting Standards to extend the applicability of Australian Accounting Standards to more not-for-profit entities on advent of the reporting entity concept formerly set out in SAC 1 no longer being valid for many not-for-profit entities. - BC11 The effect of the proposals in this Exposure Draft is that more not-for-profit entities will be required to prepare general purpose financial statements when financial statements are prepared in accordance with a directive that they comply with Australian Accounting Standards.
+The proposals in this Exposure Draft extend the applicability of the Conceptual Framework to include also private sector and public sector not-for-profit (NFP) entities.
+The proposals in this Exposure Draft are expected to bring a majority of Australian entities under the aegis of the same conceptual framework documents for guiding the development of accounting policies. - BC10 In addition to superseding the Framework for the Preparation and Presentation of Financial Statements, when applicable the Conceptual Framework also supersedes SAC 1.
+Consistent with its phased approach to reviewing the Australian financial reporting framework to improve the quality of reporting by Australian entities, this Exposure Draft also proposes changes to AASB 1057 Application of Australian Accounting Standards to extend the applicability of Australian Accounting Standards to more NFP entities with the reporting entity concept set out in SAC 1 ceasing to be valid for many NFP entities. - BC11 The effect of the proposals in this Exposure Draft is that more NFP entities would be required to prepare general purpose financial statements when financial statements are prepared in accordance with a directive that they comply with Australian Accounting Standards.